gpalleschi/GPClean/README.md

 ## Description :

-LC Tool to replace special characters from text file in format utf8.
+LC Tool to replace special characters in text file in format utf8.

 This tool acept a txt file in UTF8 format in stdin and produce in stdout, same file with special characters cleaned.